- Home

 Special numbers that leave any other number unchanged under a given operation: 0 for addition, 1 for multiplication.

-Why is Identity Elements important?
+What is the Identity Elements formula?

 Prerequisites